Nandan9911/Big-data-projects/README.md

 1. Which player scored the highest number of centuries?
 2. In which year did Indian players score the maximum number of centuries?

+# Hadoop Project - 2

+# Here, we have chosen the stock market dataset (NYSE.csv) on which we have performed map-reduce operations.
+Following is the structure of the data.
+Kindly find the solutions to the questions below.

+Data Structure
+1. Exchange Name
+2 Stock symbol
+3. Transaction date
+4. Opening price of the stock
+5. Intra day high price of the stock
+6. Intra day low price of the stock
+7. Closing price of the stock
+8. Total Volume of the stock on the particular day
+9. Adjustment Closing price of the stock
+Field Separator – comma

+# Find all time High price for each stock